ZahraTee/harmony-primary-school/content/our-school/vacancies.md

 Thank you for your interest in Harmony Primary School.

-We are currently advertising for the following vacancies:
+We currently have the following vacancies available:

 ### Teaching